matthewcaperon/contactless-tls/README.md

 # contactless-tls
-A library to add client certificate authentication using a contactless smart card over a tls/ssl connection.
+This library adds client certificate authentication, using a contactless smart card, over a TLS/SSL connection.

 Please review the wiki pages for more infomation.

 ###Latest Binaries